wdi-sg/wdi-better-underdog/readme.md

 #### 3. Post-mortem

 Finally, we'll do 1-on-1 project post-mortems with all students.
-Read details about [post-mortem format](project-1/project-post-mortem.md).
+Read details about [post-mortem format](project-1/project-post-mortem.md) (note: you'll need to prepare for it).

 ---